American Regional Cuisine: The Best Dishes from Around the Country

 Crab Cakes

 Crab cakes make excellent fare for events due to their savory taste and convenient snackability.
-To make crab cakes involves combining crab meat with mayonnaise or mustard, egg, and bread crumbs, then seasoned.
+Making crab cakes involves combining crab meat with mayonnaise or mustard, egg, bread crumbs, and seasoning (the exact combination and proportion of spices is a closely guarded secret for many families and businesses).
 They usually feature blue crab meat, which comes primarily from Chesapeake Bay crabs.
-(Want to try your hand at it?
-Check out this guide to whip up easy Maryland crab cakes.)

 crab cakes garnished with a purple flower and lime